Albania: Media

 The former grounds of the headquarters of Radio Tirana in the capital of Tirana.
-Radio Televizioni Shqiptar (RTSH) was initially inaugurated as Radio Tirana in 1938 prior to the World War II.
+Radio Televizioni Shqiptar (RTSH) was initially inaugurated as Radio Tirana in 1938 prior to World War II.

 The freedom of press and speech, and the right to free expression is guaranteed in the constitution of Albania.
 Albania was ranked 84th on the Press Freedom Index of 2020 compiled by the Reporters Without Borders, with its score steadily declining since 2003.
 Nevertheless, in the 2020 report of Freedom in the World, the Freedom House classified the freedoms of press and speech in Albania as partly free from political interference and manipulation.

 Radio Televizioni Shqiptar (RTSH) is the national broadcaster corporation of Albania operating numerous television and radio stations in the country.
 The three major private broadcaster corporations are Top Channel, Televizioni Klan and Vizion Plus whose content are distributed throughout Albania and beyond its territory in Kosovo and other Albanian-speaking territories.

 Albanian cinema has its roots in the 20th century and developed after the country's declaration of independence.
 The first movie theater exclusively devoted to showing motion pictures was built in 1912 in Shkodër.
 During the People's Republic of Albania, Albanian cinema developed rapidly with the inauguration of the Kinostudio Shqipëria e Re in Tirana.
 In 1953, the Albanian-Soviet epic film, the Great Warrior Skanderbeg, was released chronicling the life and fight of the medieval Albanian hero Skanderbeg.
 It went on to win the international prize at the 1954 Cannes Film Festival.
 In 2003, the Tirana International Film Festival was established, the largest film festival in the country.
 The Durrës Amphitheatre is host to the Durrës International Film Festival, the second largest film festival.

+Albanian cinema has its roots in the 20th century and developed after the country's declaration of independence.
+The first movie theater exclusively devoted to showing motion pictures was built in 1912 in Shkodër.
+During the People's Republic of Albania, Albanian cinema developed rapidly with the inauguration of the Kinostudio Shqipëria e Re in Tirana.
+In 1953, the Albanian-Soviet epic film The Great Warrior Skanderbeg was released, chronicling the life and fight of the medieval Albanian hero Skanderbeg.
+It went on to win an international prize at the 1954 Cannes Film Festival.
+In 2003, the Tirana International Film Festival was established, the largest film festival in the country.
+The Durrës Amphitheatre hosts the Durrës International Film Festival, the country's second largest film festival.